WWE News: Next WWE Hall Of Famer Revealed Along With Who Will Induct Them

-The WWE Hall of Fame class of 2017, which already includes Kurt Angle, The Rock ‘N Roll Express, Diamond Dallas Page, Teddy Long and Beth Phoenix, will officially get another member which will be announced Monday night on WWE RAW.
+The WWE Hall of Fame class of 2017, which already includes Kurt Angle, The Rock ‘N Roll Express, Diamond Dallas Page, Teddy Long and Beth Phoenix, will officially get another member who will be announced Monday night on WWE RAW.
 “Ravishing” Rick Rude will join them with the enshrinement ceremony set to take place on Friday, March 31 during WrestleMania weekend in Orlando.

 We first reported that the WWE was planning on posthumously inducting Rude into the WWE Hall of Fame back in January, but the confirmation won’t come until March 6, four weeks out from WrestleMania.
 Rude will become the 36th posthumous induction, and this will be the fourth straight year the WWE has done so, with Rude following The Big Boss Man last year, “Macho Man” Randy Savage in 2015 and Paul Bearer in 2014.